jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 This design allows us to configure any Rule based upon a set of `Action`s and `Condition`s.
 Notice the direction of knowledge and dependency. `Action` and `Condition` are stable/fixed elements.
 The other classes are unstable/flexible elements.

-Unstable/flexible can be added, modified or removed without affecting the rest of the design.
+Unstable/flexible can be added, modified, or removed without affecting the rest of the design.
 This is the same knowledge and dependency management benefits described with [Hexagonal Architecture Knowledge and Dependency Management](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html).

 There are several design patterns tucked away in this design.